16Yashwanth/Task-Management/README.md

-# Taks Management System using MERN
+# Tasks Management System using MERN

 A simple MERN project that lets the user insert, update, delete & get tasks from the MongoDB.